Large numbers of Tiverton’s buildings were destroyed in a series of disastrous fires, culminating in the Great Fire of 1731.

 Buildings which are Listed Grade II

 The 1878 Lamp Standard on Angel Hill (Grade II).
-The campaign to preserve this by Sir John Amory in 1968 was one of the main reasons why Tiverton Civic Society was established in that year.
-It is likely to be moved to a slightly different location in 2016/2017 if plans for a new War Memorial at this location go ahead.
+The campaign to preserve this by Sir John Amory, Colonel William Amory and others in 1968 was one of the main reasons why Tiverton Civic Society was established in that year.

 Raymond Penny House, Phoenix Lane (Grade II).
 Tiverton Civic Society, together with many other organizations and individuals,successfully campaigned for the conservation of this listed building which was threatened with demolition by MDDC.